#F5F5F5

 Hone your edits.

-Focus your edits on one area of a layer only.
+Focus your edits on one area of a layer only by masking layers.